philip-zhan/chergpt/docs/slack-oauth-setup.md

 3. **Provider Account ID**: Uses format `{teamId}-{userId}` instead of just email
 4. **Scope Format**: Slack uses comma-separated scopes instead of space-separated
 5. **API Structure**: Slack OAuth v2 uses different endpoint structure than Google
+6. **Dual Tokens**: Slack OAuth returns both a bot token (for API access) and a user token (for identity).
+The bot token is stored in the database, while the user token is used during the OAuth flow to fetch user details like email via the `users.identity` endpoint.

 ## Security Considerations